 NWO assigns a qualification to all full proposals.
-This qualification is notified to the applicant when the decision on whether to grant funding is taken.
+The official representative is notified of this qualification when the decision on whether to grant funding is made.

-4.1.4 Conflicts of interest and enforcement of deadlines
+4.1.5 Conflicts of interest and enforcement of deadlines

 Code for dealing with personal interests